Head of the Radiation Oncology Department, Léon Bérard Cancer Center

 Professor and Chairman of the Department of Otolaryngology-Head & Neck Surgery, University Medical Center Vaud (CHUV), University of Lausanne

-As part of the organisation of this conference, The University of Birmingham is collecting income via registration fees and sponsorships on behalf of the Mechanistic Basis of Foraging organising committee.
+As part of the organisation of this conference, The University of Birmingham is collecting income via registration fees and sponsorships on behalf of the European Head and Neck Course 2025 organising committee.

 Accessibility Statement